siddharthsingh/OS/XV6/lottery scheduling/README.md

 1. If we don't break the value of total tickets passed will keep on increasing and will always be higher than the random number.
 2. Also, after we run a winning process we need to recompute the total number of tickets of all RUNNABLE processes as that value might have changed.

+Look at the code in proc.c in this directory to see the complete code.